nais/doc/addons/idporten.md

 ### ID-porten Client for Authentication & Authorization

-Generally, the ID-porten client allows your application to leverage ID-porten for authentication and authorization.
+The ID-porten client allows your application to leverage ID-porten for authentication and authorization of citizen end-users, providing sign-in capabilities with SSO.
+To do this, your application must thus implement [OpenID Connect with Authorization Code].

-The most common cases include:

-- User (citizens) sign-in with SSO, using [OpenID Connect with Authorization Code]
-- Request chains involving an end-user whose identity and permissions should be propagated through each service/web API, using the [OAuth 2.0 Token Exchange].

-See the [TokenX Documentation] for NAV-specific usage.
+This is also a critical first step in request chains involving an end-user whose identity and permissions should be propagated through each service/web API when accessing services in NAV, the process of which involves using the [OAuth 2.0 Token Exchange] protocol.
+See the [TokenX Documentation] for details.

 For more information about integration with provider see [ID-porten Integration guide].